wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Understanding_what_makes_containers_possible.md

 {% endhint %}

 If you have a sharp eye, you may notice that the process IDs in the container are different from those on the host.
 Because the container uses its own Process ID namespace it has its own process tree with its own ID number sequence.
 As the next figure shows, the tree is a subtree of the host’s full process tree.
 Each process thus has two IDs.

+Figure 2.15 The PID namespace makes a process sub-tree appear as a separate process tree with its own numbering sequence

 ![](../images/2.15.png)